 Much of the Spanish fleet was kept in Cadiz, to the west of Gibraltar, the intention being to intercept any attempt to re-supply the British garrison.

-In January 1781, Eliott heard from England that a second relief convoy was assembling.
+In January 1781, Eliott heard from England that a second relief convoy was under preparation.

 Convoys of merchant sailing ships took a considerable time to assemble and it was not until 13th March 1781 that the relieving fleet sailed from the Scilly Isles, at the south-western corner of the English Channel, under Admiral George Darby in the 100 gun HMS Britannia.